ravindu1024/android-loadingdialog/README.md

-# android-better-progressdialog
+# android-loadingdialog
-A better looking progress dialog for Android inspired by ios
+A better looking loading dialog for Android inspired by ios